 public $dbtype = 'mysqli';

 Optimize Joomla!’s session handler.
 By default, Joomla! stores all session information in its MySQL database.
-This can be ideal if both the MySQL database and Joomla! website are on the same physical server.
+This is ideal if both the MySQL database and Joomla! website are on the same physical server.
 When it’s not, this generates a lot of unnecessary traffic between the database and website, just to verify a session.
 For every visit.
 See the chart:

 This, of course, is a performance drain.

 Therefore, it’s recommended to store Joomla session information on the web server’s file system.
 This provides faster access to its session files and information.
+Especially on SSD’s.